RoutedDart/carbon/docs/instantiation.md

 ## Component factories and `create*` helpers

-The positional factory from PHP is available via `Carbon.createPhp`, while the named `Carbon.create` constructor uses explicit parameters. `createFromDate` and `createFromTime*` fill omitted components with the current (or test) clock, and `Carbon.make()` returns `null` when the input cannot be parsed.
+The positional factory from PHP is available via `Carbon.createFromDateTime`, while the named `Carbon.create` constructor uses explicit parameters. `createFromDate` and `createFromTime*` fill omitted components with the current (or test) clock, and `Carbon.make()` returns `null` when the input cannot be parsed.